sbslee/notes/docs/statistics.rst

 > ROC curves will be the same no matter what the baseline probability is, but PR curves may be more useful in practice for needle-in-haystack type problems or problems where the "positive" class is more interesting than the negative class.

+This `post <https://towardsdatascience.com/understanding-the-roc-curve-and-auc-dd4f9a192ecb>`__ gives a thorough overview on how to perform ROC.

 Markov chain Monte Carlo (MCMC)
 ===============================